svecosystem/formsnap/content/api-reference/form-root.md

 description: The root form component that provides the form context to all child components.
 ---

-## Usage

 The `<Form.Root />` component is used to define a form and provides a contextual scope for all the child form components.
 It is required to be used at the root of the form, and can only be used once per form.

 At a minimum, it requires a `schema` prop, which is a Zod schema that defines the structure of the form.
+It also requires a `form` prop, whose type depends on if the form state is uncontrolled (default) or controlled.

+## Uncontrolled Usage

-It also requires a `form` prop, which is the form returned from the `superValidate` function within the page's load function.
+Uncontrolled usage is the most simple way to use the form, and is the default.
+It expects the `form` prop to be the form returned from the `superValidate` function within the page's load function.

 ```svelte
 <script lang="ts">